 Responding to known and unknown challenges to the safety of plasma protein therapies requires continuous research to develop methods for both the detection of pathogens as well as methods for the elimination of pathogens that could possibly enter the manufacturing process.
 PPTA's member companies continue to demonstrate leadership and innovation that protect patients and donors through state-of-the-art collection procedures and viral inactivation and manufacturing protocols that have been fine-tuned over decades.

-PPTA's Pathogen Safety Steering Committee (PSSC) is the globally accepted industry expert group on issues related to the safety of plasma protein therapies.
+The PSSC is the globally accepted industry expert group on issues related to the safety of plasma protein therapies.
 PSSC is recognized by the Food and Drug Administration (FDA) and the European Medicines Agency (EMA) as a valuable contributor within relevant expert groups.

 - Consolidated industry data